Tony Annese

 Tony Annese (born c.
 1961) is an American college football coach.
 He is the head football coach for Ferris State University, a position he has held since 2012.
 Annese started his coaching career at the high school level.
 He served as the head coach at four different high schools from 1987 to 2008 in Michigan, winning three Michigan High School Athletic Association (MHSAA) Division 2 State Championships with the Muskegon High School Big Reds.
 Annese the served as the head football coach at Grand Rapids Community College in Grand Rapids, Michigan, from 2009 to 2011, leading his teams to two National Junior College Athletic Association (NJCAA) Division II championships, in 2009 and 2011.
-Annese led the Ferris State Bulldogs to consecutive NCAA Division II Football Championship titles in 2021 and 2022, and another one in 2024.
+Annese led the Ferris State Bulldogs to consecutive NCAA Division II Football Championship titles twice in 2021 and 2022, and in 2024 and 2025.

+Playing career

+Annese attended Corunna High School in Corunna, Michigan.
+He earned 2nd team all-conference honors while playing quarterback.
+He then attended Alma College moving to wide receiver for the Scots.
+He ranked fourth in receiving in the Michigan Intercollegiate Athletic Association for the 1981 season.